Search: 192 results

 Verse ConceptsAnger, HumanAnger, Sinful Examples

-And he did that which was right in the sight of the LORD, according to all that his father Uzziah did: although he entered not into the temple of the LORD.
-But the people acted yet corruptly.
+He did right in the sight of the Lord, in accordance with everything that his father Uzziah had done; however, he did not enter the temple of the Lord.
+But the people continued behaving corruptly.

 Verse ConceptsImitating Good KingsEntering The Temple